Plant Administration

 The University's facilities and operations are highly specialized, and therefore require highly skilled and trained personnel to deal with emergency response and recovery operations.
 For this reason, it may be preferable to call upon internal University resources for assistance, rather than outside agencies or contractors.

 Each Facility shall be authorized to enter into formal or informal agreements with other University Facilities to share personnel, services, equipment, and supplies during a declared state of emergency, or under other extraordinary conditions or circumstances as required immediately to avert, alleviate, or repair damage to University Facilities, or to maintain the orderly operation of the Facility.
-A Facility requesting assistance shall exhaust its own resources, or face imminent depleation of its own resources, before calling upon another Facility for assistance.
+A Facility requesting assistance shall exhaust its own resources, or face imminent depletion of its own resources, before calling upon another Facility for assistance.
 Each Facility shall provide assistance to other University Facilities to the extent operationally possible, based upon the availability and status of its own resources.
 A Facility requesting assistance shall be responsible for all direct costs incurred by other University Facilities that are related to providing that assistance.

 4.6.4 Emergency Preparedness and Evacuation Checklist